-Who can I contact for further information?
+Who can I contact for further information if I have any issues or concerns?

 At Brookdale, the class teacher will always be your first point of contact.
-We encourage you to speak to your class teacher who is available most days on the playground, use Class Dojo or email into school, telephone or make an appointment with the school office to talk to your child's class teacher.
+We encourage you to speak to your class teacher who is available most days on the playground, use class Dojo or email into school, telephone or make an appointment with the school office to talk to your child's class teacher.
 You can contact the school office to make an appointment.